 - Florida also uses the comparative fault model for determining accident responsibility and reimbursement.
 Pure comparative fault allows those who have been in a car accident and suffered accident damages compensation by percentage of attributed fault.
 The actual percentage of compensation you may receive is limited by the degree to which you and the other party have had in causing the accident;

-- Drivers involved in car collisions are required by law to report the accidents to authorities if damages exceed $500.
+- Drivers involved in car collisions are required to report the accidents to authorities if damages exceed $500, as mandated by law.

 How can an attorney help me after a car accident?

-A car accident is a stressful event and it can be difficult to know what the next steps are.
-Whether you are facing complicated negotiations with an insurance company to suffering from serious injury and significant property damage, you may benefit from an experienced trial attorney.
+A car accident is a stressful event, and determining the next steps can be challenging.
+Whether facing complicated negotiations with an insurance company or suffering from serious injury and significant property damage, you may benefit from an experienced trial attorney.

 Compensation after a car accident